internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 ![74HC4040](/assets/74HC4040.png)

 I need 16 bits to reach all the 43.008 bytes of the VRAM necessary for a frame.
-So I uses 2 74HC4040 as each one only has 12 bits and chained them together.
+So I used 2 74HC4040 as each one only has 12 bits and chained them together.

 By connecting the counter to the address bus of the VRAM instead of directly connecting to the microcontroller, I get to shave off a few instructions when retrieving the pixels and it also saves on the number of IO pins used for this purpose.